junfang219/Write-a-Data-Science-Blog-Post/README.md

 ## Results

-The main findings of the code can be found at the post available.
+The main findings of the code can be found at the Medium post available [here](https://junfang219.medium.com/does-having-a-ph-d-make-you-earn-more-in-the-tech-field-85d366d4b0f7).

 ## Licensing, Authors, Acknowledgements